asantos2000/tensorflow-odonto/README.md

 ```

 ## Contribute with this project
-We're planning to extend functionali
+We're planning to extend functionalities of this neural network to recognize more features in an image, like bridges, fillings, etc.
+Do you like to help us?
+Share with us as many images as you can, and stay in touch.

 ## References and Issues